 Read together, the SOC 10 and ECO 10 starter collections reveal systematic disciplinary differences in how instructional video accumulates, circulates, and becomes pedagogically usable.
 Sociology’s video ecology is comparatively decentralized, creator-driven, and heterogeneous, with repositories emerging from individual instructors, classrooms, subfields, and public intellectual projects.
 Accumulation in sociology frequently takes the form of dialogic interaction, disciplinary memory, pedagogical reflection, or integrated scholarly identity, often requiring selective reuse, clipping, and contextual framing by instructors.

 Economics, by contrast, exhibits a more centralized and infrastructure-intensive video ecosystem.
 Many economic repositories are embedded within think tanks, research institutes, advocacy organizations, or professionally managed media projects, supported by philanthropic or institutional resources.
 Accumulation tends to occur through standardized explainers, policy translation, ideological persuasion, or curated media archives, with higher production values and more regular release cycles.
-As a result, economics instructors face a denser and more rapidly expanding media environment, where pedagogical value often derives from strategic monitoring and selective deployment rather than from sequential curriculum adoption.
+As a result, economics instructors face a denser and more rapidly expanding media environment, where pedagogical value often derives from strategic monitoring and selective deployment rather than from sequential curriculum adoption.the

 These contrasts underscore the analytic value of repository-level engagement.
 While both disciplines confront problems of instructional media abundance, the forms of accumulation they encounter—and the kinds of pedagogical labor required to manage them—differ in predictable, discipline-specific ways.
 RSS monitoring and social bookmarking infrastructures provide a common solution precisely because they accommodate this variation, supporting heterogeneous accumulation patterns without imposing uniform instructional models.